RyanWolfen7/RATS/README.md

 }
 ```

 If you have a large app and need many routes you can refactor it.
-Just make a folder src/routes/index.js and creat files that export the route
+Just make a folder src/routes/index.js and create files that export the route

 #### example